Devetashka cave: Location

 The site is 35 m wide and 30 m high at the entrance.
 The cave widens after around 40 m, forming a spacious hall with an area of 2400 m2, a height of 60 m that can reach up to 100 m.
 Several large openings in the ceiling allow daylight to lighten the vast interior, due to commercial use of the site during the 1950s.

 Rediscovered in 1921, excavations began only in the 1950s and revealed almost continuous human occupation since the late Paleolithic.
 Earliest traces of human presence date back to the Middle Paleolithic around 70,000 years ago.
 The site also contained one of the richest sources of Neolithic cultural artifacts (6,000 to 4,000 BC).

 Fauna

-Besides significant archaeological findings, Devetashka cave provides a habitat for a wide diversity of faunal residents.
+Besides significant archaeological findings, Devetashka cave provides a habitat for a wide diversity of animal residents.
 During the breeding season of mammalian species in the cave from early June to the end of July, the site is entirely closed to visitors.
 Twelve species of protected amphibians and reptiles, including the Aesculapian snake (Zamenis longissimus), the Triturus (Triturus cristatus), the European tree frog (Hyla arborea), Hermann's tortoise (Testudo hermanni), eighty-two bird species can be found in the area, thirteen of which are included in the Red List.
 Thirty-four species of mammals, four of which are included in the Red List and fifteen species of bats are to be found at the Devetashka cave.